Diverse Misinformation: Impacts of Human Biases on Detection of Deepfakes on Networks: Results

 \section{Results}

-The overarching takeaway of our results can be summarized as follows: (Q1) If not primed, our survey participants are not particularly accurate at detecting deepfakes (accuracy = 51\%, essentially a coin toss).
-(Q2) Accuracy does not significantly increase with frequent social media usage and knowledge of deepfakes.
+Our results can be summarized as follows.
+(Q1) If not primed, our survey participants are not particularly accurate at detecting deepfakes (accuracy = 51\%, essentially a coin toss).
 (Q3-Q4) Accuracy varies by some participants' demographics and perceived demographics of video persona.
 In general, participants were better at classifying videos that they perceived as matching their own demographic.

 Our results show that of the 4,032 total videos watched, 49\% were deepfakes, and 1,429 of those successfully duped our survey participants.
 A confusion matrix showing the True Positive (TP), False Negative (FN), False Positive (FP), and True Negative (TN) rates can be seen in Fig.~\ref{fig:guessbytype}.
 We also note that the overall accuracy rate (where accuracy = (TP+TN)/(TP+FP+FN+TN)) of our participants was 51\%.
-This translates to an overall Matthew's Correlation Coefficient (MCC) score of 0.0334 for all participant's guesses vs. actual states of the videos.
+This translates to an overall Matthew's Correlation Coefficient (MCC) score of 0.334 for all participant's guesses vs. actual states of the videos.
 MCC \cite{matthews1975comparison, boughorbel2017optimal} is a simple binary correlation between the ground truth and the participant's guess.
 Regardless of the metric, our participants performed barely better than a simple coin flip (credibility 94\%).
-All summary statistics for our study and all confusion matrices for our primary and secondary demographic groups can be found in \textit{\textbf{Appendix SI2}} and \textit{\textbf{Appendix SI3}} respectively. \cite{Lovato2022Supplement} Next, we explain our findings in detail.
+All summary statistics for our study and all confusion matrices for our primary and secondary demographic groups can be found in Appendix SI2 and Appendix SI3, respectively.
+Next, we explain our findings in detail.

-\textbf{Q1: Priming bias:} Our results suggest that priming bias may play an important role in a user's ability to detect deepfakes.
+Q1 Priming bias: Our results suggest that priming bias may play a role in a user's ability to detect deepfakes.
 Compared with notable prior works, \cite{groh2022deepfake, azur2011multiple, ChengFlock2015} our users were not explicitly told to look for deepfake videos while viewing the video content.
 Our survey takers participated in a deceptive study where they thought they answered questions about effective communication styles.
 They were debriefed only after the survey was completed and then asked if they thought the video clips were real or fake.
 Priming, on the contrary, would mean that when the user watched the two video clips, they would be explicitly looking for deepfakes.